HicServices/RDMP/Documentation/CodeTutorials/ChangeTracking.md

 # Change Tracking

-When RDMP platform metadata databases get very large (e.g. 1,000 datasets, 1,000 research projects, 1,000 cohort builder queries etc) the GUI Client refresh process (updating the UI after saving a change) can slow down.
+When RDMP [Platform Databases] get very large (e.g. 1,000+ [Catalogue], 1,000+ [ExtractionConfiguration], 1,000 cohort builder queries etc) the GUI Client refresh process (updating the UI after saving a change) can slow down.
 This problem can be avoided by granting users the `VIEW CHANGE TRACKING` permission (this ensures that only new/changed objects are fetched back after saving).

 ## Enabling Change Tracking